SinaKhalili/wp-vagrant-mac-m1/README.md

-# wp vagrant mac m1
+# wordpress + nginx + vagrant + m1/m2 mac
 A vagrantfile + wordpress setup script for m1/m2 mac enjoyers.

-Made specifically for the m1 macs, but should work on any mac.
+Made specifically for the m1 macs.
-You do have to set it up, but I with VMWare Fusion Player it's free for personal use vs Parallels which is $80/year.
+You should use it with VMWare Fusion Player - it's free for personal use vs Parallels which is $80/year.

 ## Requirements